 4. Tom feels a bit weak today and decides to measure his health state in more detail.
 Tom was told that he needs to carry his phone to enable this.
 Tom picks up his phone and uses it as a wireless sensing receiver capable of picking up and processing the reflected wireless sensing signal transmitted by Base station A. This requires the phone to coordinate wireless sensing with Base station A, which includes for example exchanging of capabilities (since the sensing capabilities can differ per phone) and coordinating of timing/frequencies of sensing signals.
 Since Tom’s phone is very close to Tom, Tom can use his phone for more accurate sensing of certain vital signs, such as breathing rate and heart rate.
 The phone sends measurements to a sensing function for further processing.
 When Tom goes to sleep, he puts his phone next to him to monitor his vital signs also during the night.

 5. When Tom’s health state is determined to be in danger, e.g., when Tom falls or stops moving, the family or emergency services gets alerted of such event.
+Additionally, the detection of Tom’s abnormal health state can initiate an emergency call (e.g. 911/112) with the monitored health data for better diagnosis of Tom’s health situation.

 5.17.4 Post-conditions